AICC/CMI-5_Spec_Current/cmi5_runtime.md

 #1.0 Overview

 This specification describes interoperable runtime communication between Learning Management Systems (LMS) and Learning Activities.

 <a name="scope"></a>
 ##1.1 Scope

-The scope of this specification is limited to following:
+The scope of this specification is limited to the following:

-* Launch by a Learning Management Systems (LMS) of Learning Activities.
+* Launch by an LMS of Learning Activities.
-* Launch and Runtime environment used for LMS and Learning Activities.
+* Launch and runtime environment used by LMS and Learning Activities.
-* Runtime communication data and data transport between LMS systems and Learning Activities
+* Runtime communication data and data transport between the LMS and Learning Activities
 * LMS course definition as it pertains to runtime data used by Learning Activities.
-* Reporting Requirements for LMS systems
+* Reporting requirements for the LMS.

 This specification references how to use the xAPI specification within this scope.

-Other uses of the xAPI specification are outside the scope.
+Other uses of the xAPI specification are outside of this scope.

 Uses of activities not explicitly defined above are outside of the scope of this specification.